markope/crossbarwww/website/crossbario/iotcookbook/Tessel-Camera.md

 });
 ```

-Then run `camera.js` on a Tessel with an accelerometer module connected to port A.
+Then run `camera.js` on a Tessel with a camera module connected to port A. (This needs to be port A - no changing ports on this module!)

 ```shell
 tessel run camera.js